Skip to main content

 • Trauma

-ICU staffing (service commitment) is designed to ensure the resident gains experience and can function as a competent, independent clinical practitioner.
-The resident may staff in the Burn ICU, Cardiovascular ICU, Medical ICU, and Surgical-Neurosciences ICU.
+Service commitment is designed to ensure the resident gains experience and can function as a competent, independent clinical practitioner.
+The resident may staff in the Burn ICU, Cardiovascular ICU, Medical ICU, and Surgical & Neurosciences ICU.
 The resident may be responsible for order verification for the Emergency Department on select weekend PM shifts.
+Service commitment begins after completion of orientation.

-• Approximately 17 independent weekend shifts on a rotating basis upon satisfactory completion of orientation
+• Approximately 17 independent weekends on a rotating basis

 • One major and two minor holidays